bacarini/reward_system/README.md

 ```

 #### Home
-You can invite yours friends by input one by one or send a file with multi invitation at the same time.
+You can invite your friends by inputing one by one or send a file that has all the invitations in it.

 ![](resources/private/home.png)

 #### Error
-In case of your file isn't format correct an error might shows up.
-Don't worry, you can fix and try it again.
+In case your file isn't in the correct format an error might show up.
+Don't worry, you can fix it and try again.

 ![](resources/private/error.png)

 #### Confirmation of your invite
 All good?
-So now, you can go back where you were and invite more of your friend or see are ranking.
+So now, you can go back where you were and invite more friends or see the ranking.

 ![](resources/private/invitation.png)